hardisgroupcom/sfdx-hardis/docs/salesforce-ci-cd-setup-integration-jira.md

 ## Jira integration

-_This feature is currently in beta but can already be used safely !_

 If you use JIRA on your project, sfdx-hardis can use it to enrich its integrations

 Sfdx-hardis will automatically analyze commits and PR/MR descriptions to collect JIRA tickets URLS !